 Mindfulness debunks individualism

 A person's worldview is of great importance in determining how one responds to traumatic experiences.
 The Dalai Lama often tells of how the Tibetan people are relatively immune to the typical symptoms of post-traumatic disorders because they have always cultivated an attitude to life based on non-judgment, of themselves and of others, and on compassion.
+One of my favourite books by the Dalai himself is the The Art of Happiness, a book that really digs into what happiness is and how to find grace within it.
+A handbook for any human in the world today.

 Unfortunately our brain, so complex and evolved, is very predisposed, above all because of the values propagated by the dominant Western culture, to think in individualistic terms and this inclination induces in us closure, distrust and selfishness considerably limiting our possibilities to act and engage in experiences that require more contact and tuning with ourselves and with each other.
 What is promoted in mindfulness practices is in fact the recovery of that human dimension of connection, presence and attunement with our internal and external world which reduces our sense of isolation and disconnection from the surrounding reality and revitalizes that attitude of trust in us. themselves and in others through the refined ability to evaluate the elements of reality and make choices that are more consistent with a condition of well-being in a global sense.